Documentation Index

 Host → si_initiate_session: {

-context: "User wants more info about the second shoe",
+intent: "User wants more info about the second shoe",

 offering_token: "offering_abc123xyz"